-As part of The Exchange's 'Re-imagining Our Environment' programme, Izzy Parker and her film production company, Girafingo, have produced a video tutorial on making paper trees from recycled magazines.
+As part of The Exchange's 'Re-imagining Our Environment' programme, Izzy Parker, an artist-in-residence in the Department of Psychosis Studies, and her film production company, Girafingo, have produced a video tutorial on making paper trees from recycled magazines.

 Currently resident in the Department of Philosophy, artist and choreographer Sivan Rubinstein is working in collaboration with Dr Sarah Fine, Senior Lecturer in Philosophy, on a project exploring the human experience of climate change through dance.
 Watch a short film, 'The body and the planet', from a participatory workshop on the 'Project media' section of their webpage.